The GNL Story

 the inventor

-In the 1990s, Jürg Braunschweiler, a graduate engineer at the world-renowned Swiss Federal Institute of Technology (ETH), developed the first sole to feature horizontal rather than traditional vertical cushioning.
+In the 1990s, Jürg Braunschweiler, a graduate engineer at the world-famous Swiss Federal Institute of Technology ETH, developed the first sole with horizontal rather than conventional vertical cushioning.

-Jürg is an athlete, fitness and health fanatic and a former officer in the Swiss Special Forces.
+Jürg is a sportsman, a fitness and health fanatic and a former officer in the Swiss special forces.
 A man who leads a very active life, but the years of sport and military service have also left their mark on Jürg.
-Plagued by knee and back pain, Jürg went in search of better footwear.
-He has always been determined to strengthen and protect his body while regenerating his joints and muscles, and his struggles have only reinforced that.
+Plagued by knee and back pain, Jürg set out in search of better footwear.
+He has always been determined to strengthen and protect his body while regenerating his joints and muscles, and his struggles have only reinforced this.

 THE PASSIONATE SEARCH FOR THE MOST INNOVATIVE SHOE SOLE.

-While walking and running on boardwalks near the beach, Jürg noticed that some sand covering the asphalt floor provided optimal cushioning.
-Why?
-The sand absorbed the shearing forces on every step, smoothly gliding the foot into its step and directly pushing it back off the pavement.
+While walking and running on the boardwalks near the beach, Jürg noticed that some sand covering the asphalt floor provided optimal cushioning.
+And why?
+The sand absorbed the shear forces with every step, allowed the foot to glide gently into the step and pushed it straight back off the pavement.
 As an engineer, this immediately made sense to Jürg.
-The negative impact on joints is mainly due to an abrupt stop after a horizontal motion.
-Gliding into the step softens the effect and produces more fluid movement.
+The abrupt stop mainly causes the negative effects on the joints after a horizontal movement.
+Gliding into the step softens the effect and leads to a smoother movement.

 GNL Skizze von Schuhsohle

-Equipped with a garden hose, scissors and some superglue, Jürg made his prototype.
-He cut the garden hose into 13 pieces and glued them to the sole of his shoes.
-The rubber hoses shear and collapse on impact, but remain firm and stable for push-off.
+Equipped with a garden hose, a pair of scissors and some superglue, Jürg made his prototype.
+He cut the garden hose into 13 pieces and glued them to the soles of his shoes.
+The rubber hoses shear and collapse on impact, but remain firm and stable for the push-off.

-After ten prototypes and 12 months, Jürg was convinced he had found the solution he was looking for.
-He started giving the prototypes to friends and acquaintances who, after a few steps, were thrilled with this new running feeling.
+After ten prototypes and 12 months, Jürg was convinced that he had found the solution he was looking for.
+He began to give the prototypes to friends and acquaintances, who were thrilled with the shoe after a few steps.
 At that moment, Jürg realized that he was on the right path, a path that needed to be explored further.
-He patented his first idea for an open hollow element construction in 2002, which paved the way for further developments.
+He patented his first idea for an open hollow body construction in 2002, which paved the way for further developments.

-Over the years, Jürg was joined by his son Eric in an effort to revolutionize the footwear industry.
-They managed to develop a sole that slides in the forward direction of movement, which was perfect for running, but not enough for everyday life.
-Therefore, they developed a 360° 3D cushion.
+Over the years, Jürg was supported by his son Eric in his efforts to revolutionize the shoe industry.
+They succeeded in developing a sole that glided in the direction of movement, which was perfect for running but not enough for everyday use.
+They therefore developed a 360° 3D cushion.
 The corresponding patent was filed in 2006 and is now the basis for GNL's technological vision and leadership.

-The Braunschweiler family sold their predecessor patent to On Running in 2009.
-Since then, their entire focus has been on a three-dimensional, holistic, regenerative health approach rather than running shoes.
+The Braunschweiler family abandoned all further patent applications and sold their previous patent to On Running in 2009.
+Since then, their entire focus has been on a three-dimensional, holistic, regenerative approach to health and no longer on running shoes.

 GNL TODAY

-Since 2016, Eric has been running all of GNL's operations, eagerly pursuing the goal of revolutionizing the footwear industry.
+Since 2016, Eric has been managing all of GNL's businesses and is eagerly pursuing the goal of revolutionizing the footwear industry.
 The sole technology has remained the same at its core, but has been continuously developed.

-In recent years, strong partners such as Clinique La Prairie, the award-winning spa clinic joined on the mission to revolutionize the footwear industry.
+In recent years, strong partners such as Clinique La Prairie, the award-winning spa clinic, have joined the mission to revolutionize the footwear industry.